Grégory Fitoussi

-Grégory Fitoussi (born 13 August 1976) is a French actor best known for appearing in television series such as Spiral, Spin and Mr Selfridge.
+Grégory Fitoussi (born 13 August 1976) is a French actor.
+Born and raised in Paris, he rose to prominence playing Benjamin Losey in the French soap opera Sous le soleil (1998-2001).
+After departing the show, he had a prominent role in the police procedural and legal drama series Spiral (2005-2014), playing Pierre Clément, a young prosecutor.
+His other prominent television roles have included Spin (2012-2016), Mr Selfridge (2012-2015) and Peaky Blinders (2022).

-Personal life
+Early life

-He was born in Paris to Pied-Noir Sephardi Jewish parents.
+He was born in 1976 in Paris to Pied-Noir Sephardi Jewish parents.
 His parents opened a clothing store in Paris managed by his mother, while his father designed the displays.
+At the age of 20 he abandoned his university studies in cultural mediation to pursue acting and taking classes with Jack Waltzer of the Actors Studio.

 He appears alongside his brother, Mikaël Fitoussi, in the short film Alliés Nés, roughly based on his own family.
-He was in a relationship for several years with the actress Anne Caillon.
-He lives in Saint-Mandé, a high-end commune in the eastern suburbs of Paris.

 Career

 Fitoussi appeared in the TF1 television soap Sous le soleil in which he played Benjamin, the husband of the character Laure Olivier.
 He also appeared in L'État de Grace, a television series broadcast on France 2, in which he played the gynaecologist of Grace, the president of France.
 Later, he played Maître Vidal, the lawyer of Marie Besnard (played by Muriel Robin), in the French docudrama The Poisoner (Marie Besnard, l'empoisonneuse).

 Fitoussi had one of the lead roles in seasons 1-5 of French police procedural drama Engrenages, known in English as Spiral, where he played prosecutor/advocate Pierre Clément alongside Caroline Proust as Chief Inspector Laure Berthaud.

-In 2012 and 2014, Fitoussi played spin doctor Ludovic Desmeuze in France 2's politics thriller Les Hommes de l'ombre (Spin in English-speaking countries).
-The series has won acclaim in the United Kingdom where it began to air in 2016 as part of the Walter Presents service on Channel 4's All 4 platform.
-Its third and final season aired in 2016 in France and in 2017 in the UK.
+From 2012 to 2016, Fitoussi played spin doctor Ludovic Desmeuze in France 2's political thriller Les Hommes de l'ombre (Spin in English-speaking countries).
+The series was broadcast internationally, including by Channel 4 in the United Kingdom.
 It was also broadcast internationally on the TV5Monde channels.